 Redesdale contains a rich diversity of historic remains from Neolithic farming communities and Roman military occupation through to 19th Century Industry and First World War practice trenches.

-Through this project we aim to better understand and tell the landscape story of Redesdale, investigating its cultural heritage with local people through excavation, historical research and interpretation of the findings.
-The project will focus on at least five key sites:
+Through this project we aimed to better understand and tell the landscape story of Redesdale, investigating its cultural heritage with local people through archaeological research and sharing the stories uncovered through creative interpretation.

-- Down on the Farm: Chattlehope – looking at the remains of settlements and farming that may date back to prehistoric times.
-So far we have carried out a Level 1 Archaeological Landscape survey of the farm, with plans to carry out further investigations.
+Down on the Farm: Chattlehope – Carrying out archaeological fieldwork with volunteers, looking at the remains of settlements and farming that potentially dated back to prehistoric times.

-- Otterburn Training Area: Bellshiel – working with our partners at the Ministry of Defence to investigate the rich archaeology of this prehistoric landscape.
-An archaeological excavation was carried out in August 2019 in partnership with Operation Nightingale, an initiative for wounded and sick veterans and service personnel.
-A report will be published soon and further investigations are being planned.
+Otterburn Training Area: Exercise Border Reiver/Exercise Lidar Truth– working with our partners at the Ministry of Defence and Breaking Ground Heritage to investigate the rich archaeology of this prehistoric landscape.
+This project involved archaeological excavations with local volunteers working together with participants from Operation Nightingale, an initiative for wounded and sick veterans and service personnel.